 - To put our energy behind the Professional Networks, appointing Robert Walker to lead the effort.
 We can think of no better service to OLs than deploying the knowledge of successful OLs to support the personal development of younger members.

-- Results so Far: (See coverage elsewhere of the Legal Network on 6th June)
+- Results so Far: (For example the Law Business Network event on 6 June)

 - To support implementation of ‘Lancing Connected’: a system like Linked in which enables OLs to share information about themselves, with each other.

 - Results so far: 725+ OLs have now signed up.